mouseless/learn-nuxt/spa.md

 # SPA

-Running nuxt as a single-page application (SPA) is pretty straight-forward, but there are a couple of challenges.
+Running Nuxt as a single-page application (SPA) is pretty straightforward, but there are a couple of challenges.

 ## Configuration

-Enable SPA mode by simply setting `ssr` config to `false`.
+Enable SPA mode by simply setting the `ssr` config to `false`.
 This disables server-side rendering.

 ```typescript